kibook/xml-utils/utils/xml-trim/README.md

 -h -?
 Show usage message.

+-e &lt;elem&gt;
+Elements to trim space on.
+May include a namespace prefix if the namespace was registered with -N. &lt;elem&gt; may be either a simple element name (e.g., "para") which matches all elements with the same name at any position, or an XPath expression (e.g., "//section/para") for finer control.

+-f
+Overwrite input XML files.

 -N &lt;ns=URL&gt;
 Registers an XML namespace handle for URL, which can then be used when specifying element names as options.
 Multiple namespaces can be